-During the first semester of residence, DRS PhD students are required to attend a series of introductory orientations to learn about research opportunities in individual faculty laboratories and are urged to meet with individual faculty to discuss research interests.
+First year DRS PhD students are required to attend a series of scientific orientations to learn about research opportunities in individual faculty laboratories and are urged to meet with individual faculty to discuss research interests.
 All new doctoral students must participate in three Research Rotations (NDRB 7572).
 Preferably by May, but at the latest by August of the first year, every student must have identified a faculty member who is willing to advise the student and to supervise and sponsor research for the dissertation.
 Toward completion of the PhD, it is important that the student initiate dissertation research as early during their tenure in the PhD program as possible, but no later than the beginning of the second year.